ISO 14001:2026 transition – why early action matters

 Our white paper offers a structured comparison between existing and new standard requirements and clearly presents the differences between 2015 and 2026.

 The 36-month rule follows the internationally agreed IAF specification for management system revisions.
-Although it creates planning security, it also means that companies must decide early on when and in which certification cycle the changeover should take place.
-Those who do not start until 2028 risk not only time pressure and resource bottlenecks, but also unnecessary uncertainties in the audit process.
+While this provides planning certainty, it also means that organizations must decide early on when the changeover should take place.
+Delaying the transition – for example until 2028 – increases the risk of time pressure, limited resources, and uncertainty during the audit process.

-Important to know: Once the new version of the standard is published, a shortened validity period will automatically apply to all initial certifications in accordance with ISO 14001:2015.
+Important: Since the publication of the new version, a shortened validity period will automatically apply to all initial certifications in accordance with ISO 14001:2015.

 Early action pays off

-With this in mind, it is advisable to prepare for the transition early and in a structured manner - with a comprehensible transition plan, a well-founded gap analysis and a conscious decision as to when the changeover can be sensibly integrated into the existing certification cycle.
+With this in mind, it is advisable to prepare for the transition early and in a structured manner - with a clear transition plan, a solid initial assessment and a conscious decision as to when the changeover can be sensibly integrated into the existing certification cycle.

 Transition audits must be planned in such a way that the transition can be completed in good time before the existing certificate expires and the certification decision can be made clearly.

-Based on the current final draft ISO/FDIS 14001:2026-01 (E DIN EN ISO 14001:2026), companies can systematically review the expected need for adaptation and initiate the first preparatory steps.
-An early examination of the future requirements creates transparency regarding necessary changes.
-As experience has shown that internal processes cannot be adapted at short notice, it is advisable to start the changeover activities in good time in order to manage the transition reliably.
+Based on the published ISO 14001:2026, organizations should systematically review the need for adjustments and initiate the first preparatory steps.
+An early examination of the updated requirements creates transparency regarding necessary changes.
+As experience has shown that internal processes cannot be adapted at short notice, it is advisable to start the changeover activities early to manage the transition reliably.

 What you can do today - 7 steps to a secure transition